younggns/comparative-abusive-lang/README.md

 ## Data Preprocessing
 Data preprocessing consists of three steps:
 1. Download the source data (*Hate and Abusive Speech on Twitter*).
 The dataset's each row is consisted of a tweet ID and its annotation.
 2. Crawl tweets based on tweet ID.
 Note that **you might not be able to crawl full data of tweets with tweet IDs**, mainly because the tweet is deleted or the user account has been suspended.
+Please fill in your Twitter app credentials from line 57 in the [data_preprocess.py](./data_preprocess.py) script.
-3. Preprocess raw text data--basic text preprocessing (e.g. handling hashtags and URLs) and splitting the data.
+3. Preprocess raw text data---basic text preprocessing (e.g. handling hashtags and URLs) and splitting the data into 10 randomly divided folds.

 Run the following script with specified parameters: